Skip to content

 You can let your dog off its leash at any one of the around 170 dog parks in locations all over Vienna.

-Dog owners must also muzzle their dogs in high-trafficked places.
+Dog owners in Vienna must also muzzle their dogs in high-trafficked places.
 That usually means on all public transportation, and on train platforms, in restaurants and at special events.

 The refusal to do so can cost you a hefty fine.